Updated on April 1, 2025 from Angelika

 I climb the steep old town stairs in the midday heat up to the collegiate church.
-There are some interesting signposted circular routes through the old town,such as the "half-timbered path" or the "sculpture path" (with 25 works of contemporary artists).
-But today I just let myself drift through the alleys.
+There are some interesting signposted circular routes through the old town,like the Half-timbered path or the Sculpture trail (with 25 works by contemporary artists).
+But today I'm just going to let myself drift.

-The collegiate church was built in two stages - in the 13th and 15th centuries - and was the first late Gothic hall church in Württemberg.
-Usually the church is closed when I go there, but today I was lucky.
-For the first time since my school days, I can look at the venerable walls from the inside.
+The collegiate church was built in two phases - in the 13th and 15th centuries - and was the first late Gothic hall church in Württemberg.
+The church is usually closed when I get there, but today I'm lucky.
+For the first time since my school days, I can see the venerable walls from the inside.

 One of the most important furnishings of the church is the ornate pulpit, in addition to the magnificent choir stalls, the baptismal font from 1472 and numerous epitaphs from the 16th to 18th centuries.
 The pulpit was made of sandstone by the Herrenberg stonemason Hanselmann between 1502 and 1504.